-I specialize in the treatment of stress and anxiety; personal and professional relationship issues; infertility, pregnancy, and postpartum issues; eating disorders; and personality disorders.
+I specialize in the treatment of stress and anxiety; personal and professional relationship issues; infertility, pregnancy, and postpartum issues; eating disorders; trauma and personality disorders.
 I provide family therapy for couples; parents of adolescent and adult children; and adolescent and adult siblings.
-My training is in psychodynamic, cognitive behavioral (CBT), emotionally focused therapy (EFT), dialectical behavioral (DBT), and sensorimotor psychotherapy.
+My trainings include psychodynamic, cognitive behavioral (CBT), emotionally focused therapy (EFT), dialectical behavioral (DBT), Emotional Freedom Techniques (EFT), and sensorimotor psychotherapy.

-Collaborating with other providers (including primary medical doctors, psychiatrists, and dietitians), I ensure patients receive the most comprehensive and effective care possible.
+Collaborating with other committed providers (including primary medical doctors, acupuncturists, herbalists, energy workers, psychiatrists, and dietitians), I ensure patients receive the most comprehensive and effective care possible.

 Please call (212) 461-4249, or email me using the form below so we can talk more about what you're looking for and how I can help.
 You can also scroll down to learn more about my background.